• Skip to primary navigation

 • Then add the diced potato and cook until the lentils turn mushy, about 25 minutes (stirring at intervals to stop the mixture sticking).

-• Meanwhile, heat the oil in a pan and fry the cumin seeds for 2 minutes until browned and fragrant.
+• Meanwhile, heat the oil in a pan and fry the cumin seeds for 30 seconds or until browned and fragrant.

 • Add onion and pepper and fry over a fairly high heat until the onion has browned.

-• Lower the heat and add the Madras curry powder, garlic and the chopped tomatoes.
+• Lower the heat and add the Madras curry powder, garlic and chopped tomatoes.

-• Cook for a minute and then add to the lentil mixture, taste, season with more salt and add the sweetcorn.
+• Cook for a minute and then add to the lentil mixture, taste, season with more salt and add the sweetcorn or peas.

-• Cook gently for a further 5-10 minutes until the sweetcorn is cooked.
+• Cook gently for a further 5-10 minutes under a lid until the sweetcorn/peas are cooked.

-• Mix the yogurt and chopped coriander together to make the dressing.
+• Mix the Greek yogurt, chopped coriander, crushed garlic and salt together to make the dressing.

-• Serve this with Basmati rice and the yogurt dressing.
+• Serve with Basmati rice or roti and top with the yogurt dressing.
+Mango chutney goes really well too!

 Notes

-For a hotter curry add more Madras curry powder.
-Try ringing in the changes with other vegetables from the freezer such as spinach, peas etc.
+For a hotter curry add more Madras curry powder or use a hotter curry powder.
+Try ringing in the changes with other vegetables from the freezer such as spinach, broad beans etc.

 Next Post: Apple & Blueberry Tarte Tatin »